East Cornwall · PL31 · Cornwall Council North

 Why Bodmin is its own job.

-Conservation Area covers the historic streets including Fore Street and Honey Street.
+Locally, conservation Area covers the historic streets including Fore Street and Honey Street.
 Bodmin Moor (separately AONB) lies to the east; Bodmin Town Council operates active input on town centre regeneration.
 For extension specifically, parts of Bodmin sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Bodmin project as a PL31-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Bodmin projects parish-up, not template-down — the PL31 context shapes the design from day one.
+Whether the project is on post-war estates in the centre or further out toward Lanivet, the extension response is locally tuned.

 Planning note